rizwan3d/Tusk/README.md

 * Effective project / global PHP version
 * Locations of `composer.phar` and system `composer`
 * Whether `tusk.json` was found and where
+* Whether per-project isolation is enabled for this directory (and paths to `.tusk/php/php.ini` and `conf.d` if present)

 This uses: